Portland, Maine: Economy

-Portland has become Maine's economic capital because the city has Maine's largest port, largest population, and is close to Boston (105 miles to the southwest).
+Portland has become Maine's economic capital because the city has Maine's largest port, has Maine's largest population, and is close to Boston (105 miles to the southwest).
 Over the years, the local economy has shifted from fishing, manufacturing, and agriculture towards a more service-based economy.
 Most national bank institutions and other related financial organizations, such as Bank of America and Key Bank, base their Maine operations in Portland.
 Unum, Covetrus, TruChoice Federal Credit Union, M&T Bank, ImmuCell Corp, and Pioneer Telephone have headquarters here, and Portland's neighboring cities of South Portland, Westbrook and Scarborough, provide homes for other corporations including IDEXX and WEX Inc. Between 1867 and 2021, Burnham & Morrill Company, maker of B&M Baked Beans, had its main plant in Portland (the B&M Baked Beans factory).

 Portland's East End waterfront with new marina and high-tech companies.

 The city's port is also undergoing a revival, and the first-ever container train departed from the new International Marine Terminal with fifteen containers of locally produced bottled tap water in early 2016.

 In January 2020, Portland was announced to be the location of a new research institute that will focus on the application of artificial intelligence and machine learning.
 Northeastern University was selected by technology entrepreneur David Roux to lead the institute that will include programs that will allow graduate student research.

 Portland also has a large subsidized housing industry, with several large real estate companies in the business.